statichunt/geeky-hugo/exampleSite/content/blog/creative-side-hustles.md

 ### 3. Accept Donations

 Accepting donations can generate huge earnings.
-It's one of the most profitable side hustle ideas.
+It's one of the most profitable side hustles.
 Some publishers receive several thousands of dollars accepting donations.
 You may not want to use this as your dominant strategy to generate cash.
 However, if you're looking for another way to earn extra income, accepting donations can be of use.
 The revenue gained from donations may actually surprise you.

 ### 4. House Cleaning